Aryan7Mohan/Ani-Go-Anime-Recommender/README.md

 # Anime-Recommender

-Ani-Go is a site where users can input their favourite anime and get recommendations based on ratings of over 70k+ MAL Users.
+Ani-Go is a responsive website where users can input their favourite anime and get recommendations based on ratings of over 70k+ MAL Users.

 # Screenshots